 Yes, Licefreee Spray kills head lice and their eggs.
 No, Licefreee has not been tested for use on bed bugs.

 Licefreee Spray kills the nits as long as they come in contact with the product.
 Be sure to saturate the hair well and allow it to air dry and they should be dead.

-Licefreee Spray contains sodium chloride which physically dehydrates lice and nits.
+Licefreee Spray contains sodium chloride, a homeopathic ingredient.
 It does not chemically affect the nervous system the way traditional pesticides do.

 Drying time when using Licefreee Spray depends on several factors including the hair type, thickness and length; therefore, drying time can vary from person to person.